hieunguyenminh93/mvc/README.md

 1. Overview
   I'm newbie programming, and i trying coding to building website.
 My english very bad.
 Okey, you can understand everything that I write!

+===
+This project not complile, you can help me create new version in engineer/controller to controller data to show, engineer/model to loading data to controller working!!! please here!! thanks!!!